 In some cases, you may also be awarded exemplary damages (sometimes known as "punitive damages"), which are intended to punish the negligent party for particularly reckless or intentional acts.

 Believe it or not, the sooner you involve a lawyer, the less likely it is that you'll have to sue.
-The majority of cases settle out of court, and the sooner we can get to work on your case, the more likely it is that we'll be able to negotiate a fair settlement.
+Many cases settle out of court, and the sooner we can get to work on your case, the more likely it is that we may be able to negotiate a fair settlement.
 When you contact a personal injury lawyer after an accident, you're not being litigious or trying to collect your winnings from "life's lottery."
-You're just asking to be made whole again after sustaining losses that weren't your fault.
+You're just asking to be fairly compensated for an accident caused by someone else.

 Generally speaking, nothing.
-We take personal injury cases on a contingency fee basis, which means we only get paid if and when you win.
-Our law firm will advance all costs related to your case, so you pay nothing out of pocket.
-When we negotiate a settlement or win a verdict in your favor, our fee is a percentage of your recovery.
+We take personal injury cases on a contingency fee basis, which means we only get paid if you win.
+Our law firm can advance costs related to your case, so you pay nothing out of pocket.
+If we negotiate a settlement or secure a verdict in your favor, our fee is a percentage of your recovery.
 If we don't win, we don't get paid.

 We understand that the idea of taking legal action against a loved one can be overwhelming.
 Unfortunately, this happens all the time.
 You may have been hurt in an accident as a passenger in a relative's car, or you may have been bitten by a neighbor's dog.

 The reality is that when you file a personal injury claim, you're not trying to take your friend's money.
 You're just asking their insurance company to provide the coverage that your friend has already paid for.
-In most cases, we can deal with the insurance company without directly involving your loved one at all.
-That way, you can get the compensation you need to move forward without damaging your relationships.
+In most cases, we can deal with the insurance company without directly involving your loved one.
+That way, you can get the compensation you deserve to move forward without damaging your relationships.

 Absolutely.
-With offices in College Station and Waco, we work with out-of-state clients routinely, including students at Texas A&M and Baylor University.
-We're familiar with the legal complexities surrounding these cases and know how to work toward a positive outcome.
+With offices in College Station, Waco and Midland, we work with out-of-state clients routinely, including students at Texas A&M and Baylor University.
+We're familiar with the legal complexities surrounding these cases and we can be your voice for justice in Texas.
 Depending on the circumstances, we may need to work with a local attorney in your home state; if that's the case, we'll split our fee with the other law firm so you won't end up paying more.

 Ultimately, the person responsible for your injury should also be responsible for paying your medical bills.
-However, their liability insurance won't pay until you've completed your medical treatment, and your healthcare provider will want to be paid up front.
+However, their liability insurance might not pay until you've completed your medical treatment, and your healthcare provider may want to be paid up front.
 How does that work?

 You should be able to use your health insurance to cover treatment for the time being while we work on resolving your legal case.
-However, if you don't have health insurance, or if your insurance won't cover all of the procedures you need, we'll speak to your medical providers about an attorney's lien.
-This is an arrangement where a healthcare provider agrees to provide treatment at no up-front cost; they will be paid once we recover on your behalf.
+However, if you don't have health insurance, or if your insurance won't cover your procedures, we can speak to your medical providers about an attorney's lien.
+This is an arrangement where a healthcare provider agrees to provide treatment at no up-front cost; they will be paid if we recover on your behalf.

 Likewise, even if you use sick time at your job, you are still entitled to compensation for lost wages, and you may be able to use that compensation to "buy back" the sick time from your employer if desired.
 Remember, also, that personal injury claims can include damages not covered by health insurance or sick time, such as pain and suffering and replacement services.

 That depends on the case.
-In general, we'll start negotiating with the insurance company after you've completed your medical treatment, and it usually takes between three and nine months to reach a settlement.
-If your case goes to trial, it will likely take one to two years to actually go before a judge and jury, although we will continue to negotiate and can reach a settlement during that time.
-The vast majority of claims do settle out of court, but we're always prepared to take a case to trial if that's what's needed to get the compensation you need.
+In general, we often start negotiating with the insurance company after you've completed your medical treatment, and it usually takes between three and nine months to reach a settlement.
+If your case goes to trial, it will likely take one to two years to actually go before a judge and jury, although we can continue to negotiate and can reach a settlement during that time.
+The vast majority of claims settle out of court.
+But we're prepared to take your case to trial to fight for the compensation you deserve.